 You will notice that some of the mussels have a little “string” hanging out of them, which is called the beard:

-Next, scrub the outsides of the mussel shells with a nylon pad or brush.
-I’m always amazed by how much gunk comes off.
+Next, scrub the outsides of the mussel shells with a nylon pad or brush if they look dirty.

 Give them a rinse, and discard any broken, chipped, or open mussels (that means they are dead).

-In a large pot, saute some yellow onion in butter until softened:
+In a large pot, saute some yellow onion in olive oil until softened: